Karthi736/AI-Based-Transformer-Health-Monitoring-System/README.md

 Anna University

-Academic Year: **2025 – 2026**
+Academic Year: **2025–2026**

 ---

-## License
+# License

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this project for educational and research purposes with proper attribution to the original author.
+You are free to use, modify, and distribute this project for educational and research purposes with proper credit to the original author.